Best Flowering Herb Plants for Your Garden - Part One

 "Chives are the grass of the kitchen." - Author Unknown

-A versatile perennial native to Siberia and central Asia, chives are a staple herb in many kitchens.
-This flowering herb is not famous for it's blossoms, but the hollow stems of the chive plant produces feathery but vivid flowers in pink to deep lavender from early to midsummer.
-This popular herb is very easy to grow.
+A versatile perennial flowering herb native to Siberia and central Asia, chives are a popular culinary herb in many kitchens.
+This herb is not famous for it's blooms, but the hollow stems of the chive plant produce feathery but vivid flowers in pink to deep lavender from early to midsummer.

 Growing:

-Chives will perform well in USDA Hardiness Zones 3 to 9, and can survive winter temperatures as cold as -40°F. It likes well drained soil but isn't fussy.
+Chives will perform well in USDA Hardiness Zones 3 to 9.
+It likes well drained soil but isn't fussy.
 It will perform best in full sun to dappled shade.
-Regular watering is important for this herb.
+Regular watering is important.

 Other Tips:

-• Chive leaves are the most commonly used part of the plant.
-They can be harvested throughout the growing season by snipping them with scissors.
-Avoid taking more than one third of this flowering herb during any single harvesting session.
+- Chive leaves are the most commonly used part of this flowering herb.
+They can be harvested throughout the growing season by simply snipping them with scissors.
+Avoid taking more than one third of the plant during any single harvesting session.

 A Few Cautions and Reasons to Grow: